mkftrivadis/asort/README.md

 ```

 #### Sorting Date
 Out of the box, the plugin provides sorting for simple types like `int`, `string` and `bool`.
 The type `Date` is also suppported but needs to be enabled with `| date` through *sort-property*.
-Assuming that the property is called *myDateProperty* and that it is an international date formatted string like `2016-03-19T04:22:14` for instance, you should write:
+Assuming that the property is called *myDateProperty* and that it is a date object or an international formatted date string like `2016-03-19T04:22:14` for instance, you shoud activate sorting with the following code:
 ```html
 sort-property="myDateProperty | date"
 ```